katsmamina/architecture-quiz-group2/planning/development-strategy.md

 This user story is developed on the branch `3-select-answer`.
 This branch is merged into the `master` branch after completion.

 #### Business logic
-- access
+- in the object of the question, find the answer where "correct" equals to true.
+- find the answers where 'correct' equals to false
 #### Interface
-*HTML*

 *CSS*
-- style
+- add new classes:
+  - 'correct':  background color – greenish
+  - 'incorrect': background-color - reddish
 #### Interaction
 *Handlers*
+- if 'correct' equals to true and 'selected' equals to true, add class 'correct', else => add class 'incorrect'

 *Listeners*
+- add event listener to the div, on click

 ---
 ## 4. View the Progress

 **As a user I want to see how many questions are completed**

 The number of questions answered is displayed above the questions.
-User can see the total number of questions and the number of answered questions in the format of XX/YY, wherre XX - number of answered questions, YY - total number of questions
+User can see the total number of questions and the number of answered questions in the format of XX/YY, where XX - number of answered questions, YY - total number of questions

-- [ ] Increase the score by one after selecting a right answer
+- [ ] Increase the number by one after answering a question
-- [ ] No increment if the answer is wrong
-- [ ] Show the score after each selection
+- [ ] Show the progress above each question

-This user story is developed on the branch `4-score`
+This user story is developed on the branch `4-progress`
 This branch is merged to the `master`

 #### Business logic
+- use 'add' function to increment one number to the XX
-- access
+- access array length to define the YY number
 #### Interface
 *HTML*
+- progress (div) inside the header: id = 'div-progress', class = 'div-progress'
+  - numbers (p): id = 'p-progress', class = 'p-progress'

 *CSS*
+- style for the progress div
+- style for numbers (paragraph)
 #### Interaction
 *Handlers*
+- show the first number
+- show the second number

 *Listeners*
+- the event is triggered by clicking on one of the 'answer' divs

 ---
+## 5. Next question

+**As a user I want to proceed to the next question**

+Once the quiz is completed the results are shown

+- [ ] Display the final score
+- [ ] Restart the quiz

+This user story is developed on the branch `5-next`
+This branch is merged into the `master` branch after completion.

+#### Business logic
+- increment the id of the question by using 'add.js' business-logic
+- access the question and answers with the new id
+#### Interface
+*HTML*
+- button 'next': id = 'btn-next', class = 'btn-next'

+*CSS*
+- style of the button

+#### Interaction
+*Handlers*
+- ...
+-

+*Listeners*
+- the event is triggered by clicking on the 'next' button

+---
-## 5. Result of the quiz
+## 6. Result of the quiz

 **As a user I want to see the result of the quiz once it is completed**